reitera11/Process-Scheduler-Simulator/README.md

     arrival time: 0     2     5     12
           length: 5     3     2     3
 ```
-The output file also contains an execution timeline and average waiting and turnaround times based on each algorithm, for this example the FCFS timeline would be:
+The output file also contains an execution timeline and average waiting and turnaround time based on each algorithm; for this example the FCFS timeline would be:

 ```
 ** FCFS EXECUTION TIMELINE **